ritika-pandey20/ritika-pandey20/README.md

+Hi!
+My name is Ritika.
 I am a graduate student pursuing Ph.D. in Computer Science with research background in natural language processing and machine learning.
 I am extremely passionate about data and inquisitive towards latest trends/technical development in the field.
 My confident personality and strong ability to work both collaboratively and independently has helped me to ensure academic success which I am eager to translate to the work environment.

 Key Competencies: